 British Leyland loved the idea of an entry level sports car and investment funds were released in July 1961 to relaunch the project.
 It took only a total of 15 months to bring the ‘bomb’ to market under the name ‘Spitfire 4’ where it was presented to the public at the London Motor Show of 1962.
 The car differed from the Sprite as it had wind up windows, rubber floor mats and locking doors.

 The background to the reason behind calling the car the ‘Spitfire 4’ is not known.
-Although clearly it was a name paying tribute to the second world war plane, there is no record of Triumph licensing the brand.
+Although it was clearly a name paying tribute to the second world war plane, there is no record of Triumph licensing the brand.
 Perhaps it relates to the fact that Triumph produced Spitfire parts in its Coventry factory during the war.

 Triumph Spitfire 4 ‘Mark I’